In This Article

 Three practical rules follow:

-- Pin snapshots in production.
-The dated string always returns the exact same model.
-Aliases without a date resolve to the newest snapshot and can change behavior under you without warning.
+- Pin snapshots in production where they exist.
+A dated string always returns the exact same model.
+Undated aliases resolve to the newest snapshot and can change behaviour under you without warning.

 - The marketing name maps directly.
-"Claude Sonnet 5" in a press release is
+"Claude Opus 5" in a press release is

-Models inside the products: claude.ai, API, and Claude Code
+Which models you get in claude.ai, the API, and Claude Code

 | Surface | Models you get | How you pay |